Idzikowski-Casey/psql-auth/README.md

 1. Basic Auth - exploration of db roles and row level security.
 2. Auth Schema and basic RLS - user storage in db (Web/Application Users)
 3. Web Users and RLS - incorporate the auth schema and rls
+4. Postgres Logins for Web Users - ensuring RLS for DB roles

 #### Misscel thoughts: